Athletes

 Paige Madden

 In April of 2024, news reports came out that the Chinese relay team that won Gold ahead of Paige’s team at Tokyo 2020, had 23 members of their team dope but WADA & World Aquatics let them swim anyway being satisfied with the Chinese ADA report.
 This situation is being reviewed now and may result in their disqualification thus elevating the United States to Gold, Australia to Silver & Canada to Bronze.
+To be noted, Paige’s team would have broken the then World Record time with their swim that the Chinese set in that race.

 Emily Clark